pcxiao/sassy-helpers/README.md

 to run the tests.
 Some example models are included in `spec/testmodels`.

-You can install the gem for system-wide usage by running
+You can then install the gem by running

 ```
 rake install